Students applying to the Honors Program must be enrolled in a degree program (full-time or part-time).

 Program Requirements

-- Maintain a 3.3 cumulative GPA.
-If GPA drops, an Honors Program student is allowed one probationary semester to continue in the program and raise the cumulative average.
+• Maintain a 3.3 cumulative GPA.
+If a student’s GPA drops below a 3.3, the student is allowed one probationary semester to continue in the program and raise their cumulative average.